Affordability

 Parking, and the streets to reach it, takes up land area, and is costly to build.

-Cost of Lot and building
+Cost of Lots and building

 Linear infrastructure, number of lots and units